JanKolo04/API_projects/README.md

 ## TO DO
 - [ ] create function where user input data to search
 - [ ] find new api with weather
+- [ ] find new idea for projects with API